Codecademy/docs/content/general/concepts/middleware/middleware.md

 <details>
   <summary>RabbitMQ</summary>
-RabbitMQ is a messaging broker platform used by applications to send and recieve messages.
+  RabbitMQ is a messaging broker platform used by applications to send and receive messages.
 </details>

 <details>